hinkoulabs/rag_assistant/README.md

 ### 2. Install Ollama

--Donwload and install ollama from `https://ollama.com/` (Docker version of ollama works slowly that's why I recomend to use the one directly on laptop)
+Donwload and install [Ollama](https://ollama.com/) (Docker version of ollama works slowly that's why I recomend to use the one directly on laptop)

 Pull model `llama2:13b`